 - Addressing all aspects of solution delivery.
 DAD includes advice about the technical practices such as those from Extreme Programming (XP) as well as the modeling, documentation, and governance strategies missing from both Scrum and XP.

 - Providing choices, not prescriptions.
-Instead of the prescriptive approach seen in other agile methods, including Scrum, the DAD framework takes a goals-driven approach.
+Instead of the prescriptive approach seen in other agile methods, including Scrum, DAD takes a goal-driven approach.
 In doing so DAD provides contextual advice regarding viable alternatives and their trade-offs, enabling you to tailor DAD to effectively address the situation in which you find yourself.
 By describing what works, what doesn’t work, and more importantly why, DAD helps you to increase your chance of adopting strategies that will work for you.

 People First: Roles in Disciplined Agile Delivery